 After this date, your personal details will be permanently deleted from our systems.

 Reasons we can collect and use your personal information

-The lawful basis on which we collect and use your personal data is that ‘processing is necessary for compliance with a legal obligation’, namely the Kent County Council Act 2001.
+We rely on Article 6(1)(c) as the lawful basis on which we collect and use your personal data ie ‘processing is necessary for compliance with a legal obligation’, namely the Kent County Council Act 2001.

 As we have a statutory basis for collecting your personal data if you do not provide it, we are unable to register your business.